sreedivyakoka/SreeDivyaKoka-AI-Fellowship-Project/README.md

 # SreeDivyaKoka-AI-Fellowship-Project
-RevenueShield is a churn prediction and insight tool combining Excel dashboards with a Copilot agent.
-It highlights key churn drivers and provides automated churn risk assessments with clear retention strategies.
+RevenueShield is a telecom churn analysis solution that combines interactive Excel dashboards with a custom Copilot Churn Assessment Agent.
+The project identifies key drivers of customer churn, visualizes behavioral patterns across multiple customer segments, and delivers automated churn‑risk assessments with clear, actionable retention strategies.
+By integrating data cleaning, analytics, and AI‑assisted decision support, RevenueShield provides a practical and business‑ready approach to understanding and reducing customer churn.